ArcovanBreda/CEConvDL2/blogpost.md

 \tag{17}
 $$

-Because saturation is only defined between 0 and 1 and is not cyclic we need to clip the value after the group action:
+Because saturation is only defined between 0 and 1 and is acyclic, we clip the value after the group action:

 $$
 \[H_n(k)f\](x) =